zeeshaanahmad/paper-map-scale-calculator/readme.md

-# Ground Point to Paper Map
+# Paper Map Scale Calculator

 This small utility converts a point anywhere on the map to it's equivalent centimeter scaled down value for the paper maps using the scale provided.